Founded in 1946, innovating every day since.

 Biomedical Informatics and Medical Education

-Peter Tarczy-Hornoch, M.D.
+Peter Tarczy-Hornoch, MD

 Raimon Duran-Struuck